 Resistance to insects

 Redwood and Cedar are both resistant to deterioration.
-They are both outdoor materials exposed to insects, and they come with resistance.
+They are both outdoor materials exposed to insects and come with resistance.
 Redwood consists of pest and rot-resistant compounds that make the wood immune to rot and insect damage.

 Cedar has been popular lately due to the attractive price point that comes with the material.
 Redwood products are not affordable like Cedar products.
 Although Redwood is scarce, strong, and durable, the difference in prices is big.